tele-panda/Bing_Wallpaper_App_Image_Downloader/README.md

 ## 🚀 How to Run

 1. Double-click the `.vbs` script.
-   - Opens a PowerShell window running the Python script.
+   - Opens a cmd window running the Python script.
    - Shows status.

 2. Images will be downloaded into theme folders in the current directory or the directory path mentioned in `.download_location` file.

+---

+## 🔁 Setup Auto run

+1. `Win+R` and run `shell:startup`.

+2. Create a shortcut to the `.vbs` file with the `/quiet` parameter and put it in here.

 ---